| Title: | Access and Visualize AEMET Weather and Climate Data |

 aemet_forecast_fires()

-# Hourly values. hourly <- aemet_forecast_hourly(c("15030", "28079")) # Variables available. aemet_forecast_vars_available(hourly) # Get temperature. temp <- aemet_forecast_tidy(hourly, "temperatura") library(dplyr) # Create a forecast time and adjust its time zone. temp_end <- temp |> mutate( forecast_time = lubridate::force_tz( as.POSIXct(fecha) + hora, tz = "Europe/Madrid" ) ) # Add sunset and sunrise. suns <- temp_end |> select(nombre, fecha, orto, ocaso) |> distinct_all() |> group_by(nombre) |> mutate( ocaso_end = lubridate::force_tz( as.POSIXct(fecha) + ocaso, tz = "Europe/Madrid" ), orto_end = lubridate::force_tz( as.POSIXct(fecha) + orto, tz = "Europe/Madrid" ), orto_lead = lead(orto_end) ) |> tidyr::drop_na() # Plot. library(ggplot2) ggplot(temp_end) + geom_rect(data = suns, aes( xmin = ocaso_end, xmax = orto_lead, ymin = min(temp_end$temperatura), ymax = max(temp_end$temperatura) ), alpha = 0.4) + geom_line(aes(forecast_time, temperatura), color = "blue4") + facet_wrap(~nombre, nrow = 2) + scale_x_datetime(labels = scales::label_date_short()) + scale_y_continuous(labels = scales::label_number(suffix = "º")) + labs( x = "", y = "", title = "Forecast: Temperature", subtitle = paste("Forecast produced on", format(temp_end$elaborado[1], usetz = TRUE )) )# Hourly values. hourly <- aemet_forecast_hourly(c("15030", "28079")) # Variables available. aemet_forecast_vars_available(hourly) # Get temperature. temp <- aemet_forecast_tidy(hourly, "temperatura") library(dplyr) # Create a forecast time and adjust its time zone. temp_end <- temp |> mutate( forecast_time = lubridate::force_tz( as.POSIXct(fecha) + hora, tz = "Europe/Madrid" ) ) # Add sunset and sunrise. suns <- temp_end |> select(nombre, fecha, orto, ocaso) |> distinct_all() |> group_by(nombre) |> mutate( ocaso_end = lubridate::force_tz( as.POSIXct(fecha) + ocaso, tz = "Europe/Madrid" ), orto_end = lubridate::force_tz( as.POSIXct(fecha) + orto, tz = "Europe/Madrid" ), orto_lead = lead(orto_end) ) |> tidyr::drop_na() # Plot. library(ggplot2) ggplot(temp_end) + geom_rect(data = suns, aes( xmin = ocaso_end, xmax = orto_lead, ymin = min(temp_end$temperatura), ymax = max(temp_end$temperatura) ), alpha = 0.4) + geom_line(aes(forecast_time, temperatura), color = "blue4") + facet_wrap(~nombre, nrow = 2) + scale_x_datetime(labels = scales::label_date_short()) + scale_y_continuous(labels = scales::label_number(suffix = "º")) + labs( x = "", y = "", title = "Forecast: Temperature", subtitle = paste("Forecast produced on", format(temp_end$elaborado[1], usetz = TRUE )) )
+# Hourly values. hourly <- aemet_forecast_hourly(c("15030", "28079")) # Variables available. aemet_forecast_vars_available(hourly) # Get temperature. temp <- aemet_forecast_tidy(hourly, "temperatura") library(dplyr) # Create a forecast time and adjust its time zone. temp_end <- temp |> mutate( forecast_time = lubridate::force_tz( as.POSIXct(fecha) + hora, tz = "Europe/Madrid" ) ) # Add sunset and sunrise. suns <- temp_end |> select(nombre, fecha, orto, ocaso) |> distinct_all() |> group_by(nombre) |> mutate( ocaso_end = lubridate::force_tz( as.POSIXct(fecha) + ocaso, tz = "Europe/Madrid" ), orto_end = lubridate::force_tz( as.POSIXct(fecha) + orto, tz = "Europe/Madrid" ), orto_lead = lead(orto_end) ) |> tidyr::drop_na() # Plot. library(ggplot2) ggplot(temp_end) + geom_rect(data = suns, aes( xmin = ocaso_end, xmax = orto_lead, ymin = min(temp_end$temperatura), ymax = max(temp_end$temperatura) ), alpha = 0.4) + geom_line(aes(forecast_time, temperatura), color = "blue4") + facet_wrap(~nombre, nrow = 2) + scale_x_datetime(labels = scales::label_date_short()) + scale_y_continuous(labels = scales::label_number(suffix = "º")) + labs( x = "", y = "", title = "Forecast: temperature", subtitle = paste("Forecast produced on", format(temp_end$elaborado[1], usetz = TRUE )) )# Hourly values. hourly <- aemet_forecast_hourly(c("15030", "28079")) # Variables available. aemet_forecast_vars_available(hourly) # Get temperature. temp <- aemet_forecast_tidy(hourly, "temperatura") library(dplyr) # Create a forecast time and adjust its time zone. temp_end <- temp |> mutate( forecast_time = lubridate::force_tz( as.POSIXct(fecha) + hora, tz = "Europe/Madrid" ) ) # Add sunset and sunrise. suns <- temp_end |> select(nombre, fecha, orto, ocaso) |> distinct_all() |> group_by(nombre) |> mutate( ocaso_end = lubridate::force_tz( as.POSIXct(fecha) + ocaso, tz = "Europe/Madrid" ), orto_end = lubridate::force_tz( as.POSIXct(fecha) + orto, tz = "Europe/Madrid" ), orto_lead = lead(orto_end) ) |> tidyr::drop_na() # Plot. library(ggplot2) ggplot(temp_end) + geom_rect(data = suns, aes( xmin = ocaso_end, xmax = orto_lead, ymin = min(temp_end$temperatura), ymax = max(temp_end$temperatura) ), alpha = 0.4) + geom_line(aes(forecast_time, temperatura), color = "blue4") + facet_wrap(~nombre, nrow = 2) + scale_x_datetime(labels = scales::label_date_short()) + scale_y_continuous(labels = scales::label_number(suffix = "º")) + labs( x = "", y = "", title = "Forecast: temperature", subtitle = paste("Forecast produced on", format(temp_end$elaborado[1], usetz = TRUE )) )

 Retrieves the latest observations for one or more weather stations.